Do you want to click on an app icon in the Ubuntu Dock to minimise the app window, instead of giving it focus and bringing it to the foreground?

 Enable Minimise on Click in Ubuntu

-There are 2 ways to enable minimise on click in the Ubuntu Dock: from the command line (fastest way) or from a GUI (lengthier, and requires installing an additional app).
+There are two ways to enable minimise-on-click for the Ubuntu Dock: command line (fastest) or clicking around with your mouse in GUI (lengthier, and you need to install an extra app).

 I recommend using the command line.
-It’s faster and there’s less chance of making a mistake.
+It’s quicker and there’s less chance of making a mistake:

-If you don’t want to lose the window picker (option #5 in the list at the start of this guide) run this command instead of the one above.
-It also enables minimize on click BUT it will continue to show the window picker if an app has multiple windows open:
+If you don’t want to lose the window picker (option #5 in the list at the start of this guide) run the following command instead of the one above.
+It will enable minimize on click BUT still show the window picker for an app with multiple open windows:

 gsettings set org.gnome.shell.extensions.dash-to-dock click-action 'minimize-or-previews'